sevmorris/macback-m1/README.md

 1) Run `brew bundle dump --force` to create a [Brewfile](https://github.com/Homebrew/homebrew-bundle) using [Homebrew Bundle](https://docs.brew.sh/Manpage#bundle-subcommand).<br>
 The --force flag overwrites an existing Brewfile.
 If the file is already backed up with Mackup it will overwrite the Dropbox file instead.

-2) Create a dir in ~ :
+2) Create a config file to add files not officially supported by Mackup.

+- Create a directory:
-`mkdir .mackup && cd .mackup`
+`cd ~ && mkdir .mackup && cd .mackup`<br>

-3) Create a file:
+- Create a config file:
 `touch my-files.cfg`

-Add to following text to the file:
+Edit the file and add the following text:

 ```
 [application]